-No Stop here, you cannot take the EITC.
+No Stop here, you cannot take the credit.

-c.
-Do you, and your spouse/RDP if filing a joint return, have a qualifying child who has a valid SSN or federal ITIN?

-Yes Continue to guestion d.

-No You may qualify for the EITC as a filer without a qualifying child, continue to question d.
+- b.
+Do you, and your spouse/RDP if filing a joint return, have a valid SSN or federal ITIN?
+See line 7, "Valid SSN" or "Valid ITIN" within Step 3, Qualifying Child, for a full definition. - Yes If you have a qualifying child continue to question c.
+If you do not have a qualifying child, continue to question d. - No Stop here, you cannot take the EITC. - c.
+Do you, and your spouse/RDP if filing a joint return, have a qualifying child who has a valid SSN or federal ITIN? - Yes Continue to guestion d. - No You may qualify for the EITC as a filer without a qualifying child, continue to question d. - d.

-d.
 Is your filing status married filing separately?

-e.
-Are you filing federal Form 2555, Foreign Earned Income?

-f.
-Were you or your spouse/RDP a nonresident alien for any part of 2021?

-Yes If your filing status is married filing jointly, continue.
-Otherwise, stop here; you cannot take the EITC.
+See note below. - Yes Stop here, you cannot take the credit. - No Continue.

+Note: Special rule for separated spouses.
+You can claim the EITC if you are married, not filing a joint return for the taxable year, had a qualifying child who lived with you for more than half of 2021, and either of the following apply:

+- You lived apart from your spouse for the last 6 months of 2021, or - You are legally separated according to your state law under a written separation agreement or a decree of separate maintenance and you did not live in the same household as your spouse at the end of 2021.

+If you meet the requirements above, you may continue on to question e.

-g.
-If you are filing Form 540NR, did you and your spouse/RDP live in California for at least 183 days?
+- e.
+Are you filing federal Form 2555, Foreign Earned Income? - Yes Stop here, you cannot take the credit. - No Continue. - f.
+Were you or your spouse/RDP a nonresident alien for any part of 2021? - Yes If your filing status is married filing jointly, continue.
+Otherwise, stop here; you cannot take the EITC. - No Continue. - g.
+If you are filing Form 540NR, did you and your spouse/RDP live in California for at least 183 days? - Yes Continue. - No Stop here, you cannot take the credit. - h.

-Yes Continue

-h.
 Complete line 1, line 2, and line 3 on the form.
 Then go to Step 2.